-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 340 governing the Pritikin Program as an intensive cardiac rehabilitation benefit, with a policy review date of January 9, 2026.
-Here's what billing teams need to know before submitting claims.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for The Pritikin Program, effective May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table